 -

 The AAMC makes data available that display historical and current ERAS data for applicants, GME programs, and researchers.
-These tables, which present data by applicant type, medical school type, sex, race/ethnicity, and other identifiers, are used to understand applicant trends by specialty as well as the total applicant population as a whole.
+These tables, which present data by applicant type, medical school type, and other identifiers, are used to understand applicant trends by specialty as well as the total applicant population as a whole.
 For example, research examined data in surgery residency and fellowship programs.

 -